-NA-40 Homeless Needs Assessment - 91.205(c) Introduction:
+NA-40 Homeless Needs Assessment - 91.205(c)

-The Central Florida Commission on Homelessness Continuum of Care (CoC) is the responsible entity for executing the housing crisis response system within the jurisdiction of Seminole County.
-The Lead Agency, the Homeless Services Network of Central Florida, is responsible for daily facilitation, financial accountability, and operational management in development of a tricounty homelessness response system.
+The Central Florida Commission on Homelessness Continuum of Care (CoC) is responsible for executing the housing crisis response system within Seminole County.
+The Lead Agency, the Homeless Services Network of Central Florida, is responsible for daily facilitation, financial accountability, and operational management in development of a tri-county homelessness response system.
 Coordinating and implementing strategies among the network of direct service providers, HSN and works with the Central Florida Commission on Homelessness as the Collaborative Applicant to respond to the needs of persons experiencing homelessness in the region.
 The CoC's network of direct service providers executes housing and service interventions, using evidence-based practices effective in ending homelessness.
 Aligned with the required Coordinated Entry System requirements, resources are aimed at providing housing and services for persons experiencing homelessness who lack the resources to resolve their homeless episode; and but for this assistance, the person would remain homeless.
 The CoC, through the CFCH Advisory Board, CFCH Leadership Council, and subsequent committees, review program performance and outcomes and the system's needs and gaps, work among external systems and local governments to invest their dollars, leveraging state and federal resources in solutions that prevent and end homelessness.
-Persons experiencing a homeless episode often overlap into multiple public systems, it is imperative that CoC maximize financial resources and efforts to reduce homelessness in their communities.
+Persons experiencing an episode of homelessness often overlap into multiple public systems.
+It is imperative for the CoC to maximize financial resources and efforts to reduce homelessness in their communities.

-The Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act, codified in 2009, consolidated several programs previously authorized under the McKinney-Vento Homeless Assistance Act, changed an existing program to the new termed Emergency Solutions Grant (ESG) program, and defined the Continuum of Care planning process.
+The 2009 Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act, consolidated several programs previously authorized under the McKinney-Vento Homeless Assistance Act.
+It changed an existing program to the new termed Emergency Solutions Grant (ESG) program, and defined the Continuum of Care planning process.
 The intention of these changes is to increase the coordination of the local systems to address homelessness more efficiently at the community level.
 HUD's Homeless Definitions of Category 1: Literally Homeless and Category 4: Fleeing/Attempting to Flee Domestic Violence, Trading Sex for Housing, Trafficking, Physical Abuse, or Violence provides the CoC with targeted populations with are reflected annually in the Point in Time Count and System Performance Measures.